ansble/monument/docs/testing.md

 ```
 We emit all of the events it is looking for, stubbing the ones that need to be stubbed, and then check to see that the result is what it should be.

-That wasn't too hard was it?
+That wasn't too hard, was it?